bloominstituteoftechnology/React-Insta-Clone/DAY_THREE_README.md

   };
 ```

-- Build out the LoginPage component.
+[ X ] Build out the LoginPage component.
 You can design it how you like

-  - In your `components` directory, create a directory called `Login` and add a new file called `Login.js`.
+  * In your `components` directory, create a directory called `Login` and add a new file called `Login.js`.
-  - There should be a `username` input, a `password` input, and a `Login` button.
+  * There should be a `username` input, a `password` input, and a `Login` button.
-  - The component should invoke the `login` function in `app.js` when a user logs in.
+  * The component should invoke the `login` function in `app.js` when a user logs in.
-  - This login function should set a `username` on `localStorage`.
+  * This login function should set a `username` on `localStorage`.
 You'll need to check local storage to see if a user is logged in.
-  - Be sure to force the page to reload when a user logs in so that our component un-mounts and mounts again.
+  * Be sure to force the page to reload when a user logs in so that our component un-mounts and mounts again.

-- Extending the functionality of the HOC to conditionally render the `LoginPage` or the `App`
+[ X ] Extending the functionality of the HOC to conditionally render the `LoginPage` or the `App`

-  - Inside of `Authenticate` we need to add a constructor to hold our state data.
+  * Inside of `Authenticate` we need to add a constructor to hold our state data.
-  - On state we need a user `loggedIn` boolean flag.
+  * On state we need a user `loggedIn` boolean flag.
-  - On `componentDidMount` we need to check `localStorage` to see if a user is logged in.
+  * On `componentDidMount` we need to check `localStorage` to see if a user is logged in.
-  - Inside of the render function we will check `if a user is logged in`
+  * Inside of the render function we will check `if a user is logged in`
-  - If a user is logged in we will return the `<App />`, else we will return the `<LoginPage>`
+  * If a user is logged in we will return the `<App />`, else we will return the `<LoginPage>`

 #### Stretch Problems (Day III)